-In that case, it looks like the 'internal contradictions' of Capitalism aren't enough to bring about its end -- since they are far too conservative -- if Engels's analogy drawn against barley seeds is to be believed.
+In that case, it looks like the 'internal contradictions' of Capitalism aren't enough to bring about its downfall; governed by the NON, they are far too conservative, if Engels's analogy drawn against barley seeds is to be the guiding model.

-Some might object to the above on the grounds that it confuses classical materialist dialectics with Second International Marxism, where the NON was interpreted in deterministic terms.
+Some might object to the above on the grounds that it confuses classical materialist dialectics with Second International Marxism, where the NON was understood deterministically.
 Since, Capitalism is governed by the actions of human beings, this leaves room for human decision, choice and intervention.

 Or, so this objection might go.